SterlingDWatts/qaa-technical-interview-example/README.md

 1. Navigate to [QA Form](https://qaa-technical-interview-example.vercel.app/)
 2. Enable the feature by adding and item to localStorage with the key `show-survey` and the value of `true`
+3. Refresh the page
-3. Read User Story and Acceptance Criteria
+4. Read User Story and Acceptance Criteria
-4. Test new feature and note discrepencies with given Acceptance Criteria
+5. Test new feature and note discrepencies with given Acceptance Criteria
-5. Discuss any additional edge cases worth testing and what to do if anything is discovered
+6. Discuss any additional edge cases worth testing and what to do if anything is discovered

 ## User Story